As part of the Dynamic Duos of Classic Film Blogathon hosted by Once upon a screen… and Classic Movie Hub

 “Even when the poor bastard was dying, that bitch wouldn’t let him go… She had to monopolize him even in death.”

-I’ve talked a lot about Bette vs Joan, but part of this Dynamic Duos of Classic Film Blogathon piece I should mention that de Havilland picked up the torch and became Davis’ cinematic nemesis in Aldrich’s second Grande Dame Hag Cinematic feature.
+I’ve talked a lot about Bette vs Joan, but as part of this Dynamic Duos of Classic Film Blogathon piece, I should mention that de Havilland picked up the torch and became Davis’ cinematic nemesis in Aldrich’s second Grande Dame Hag Cinematic feature.

 As far as dynamic duos I should also like to mention the incredible chemistry Davis had with Olivia de Havilland as well as Agnes Moorehead’s steadfast companion Velma.
 I love Agnes Moorehead!
 Between Astor & Moorehead’s vital presence, it’s yet another reason Hush… Hush, Sweet Charlotte is such a memorable film.